-With a single, clean hard disk-a hard disk with nothing installed on it, as it comes from the factory (i.e., no partition table)-the ubiquity partitioner displays a Prepare disk space screen similar to the one shown in Figure 3-4.
-In this case, the simplest way to partition the disk is to have ubiquity do it for you.
+With a single, clean hard disk-a hard disk with nothing installed on it, as it comes from the factory (i.e., no partition table)-the ubiquity partitioner displays a Prepare disk space screen similar to the one shown in Figure 3-5.
+In this case, the simplest way to partition the disk is to allow ubiquity do it for you.
 By default, the radio button labeled Guided - use entire disk and the radio button next to the name of the only hard disk in the system are selected.
-If the system has two or more clean hard disks, the ubiquity partitioner displays a line for each hard disk; click the radio button next to the one you want to install Ubuntu on.
-Click Forward and ubiquity creates two partitions on the hard disk: a small swap partition (page 32) and a root partition (/, page 33) that occupies the rest of the disk.
-The installer displays the Starting Up the Partitioner window while it gets ready for the next step.
+If the system has two or more clean hard disks, the ubiquity partitioner displays a line for each hard disk; click the radio button next to the one where you want to install Ubuntu.
+Click Forward and ubiquity creates two partitions on the hard disk: a small swap partition (page 37) and a root partition (/, page 37) that occupies the rest of the disk.
+The installer displays the Guided Partitioning window while it gets ready for the next step.

-If the Prepare disk space screen includes Guided - resize... and Guided - use the largest continuous free space selections, there is probably at least one partition on the hard disk (there could just be an empty partition table).
+If the Prepare disk space screen includes Guided - resize... and Guided - use the largest continuous free space selections, the hard disk probably contains at least one partition (there could just be an empty partition table).
 If you are sure you do not want to keep any of the information on the hard disk, you can select Guided - use entire disk.
-To find out more about what is on the disk, see the section on the Partition Editor on page 53.
-For more information on guided partitioning, see page 56.
-For information on manual partitioning, see page 57.
+To find out more about what is on the disk, see the section on the Partition Editor on page 58.
+For more information on guided partitioning, see page 61.
+For information on manual partitioning, see page 62.